-Using groundwater modeling software to produce wastewater disposal allowance predictions
+Using groundwater modelling software to produce wastewater disposal allowance predictions

 Everyday living creates wastewater that’s treated and often piped to wastewater disposal fields—where unsaturated soil receives pretreated wastewater via distribution piping onto soil infiltration surfaces.
 These surfaces are porous media, such as gravel or manufactured components placed in the field where the ground accepts, treats, and disperses wastewater as it percolates through the soil, ultimately discharging it to groundwater.